fpvandoorn/fpvandoorn.github.io/formalized-mathematics.md

 This is the webpage for the group on formalized mathematics at the [mathematical institute](https://www.math.uni-bonn.de/) of the [university of Bonn](https://www.uni-bonn.de).
 We use the [Lean Theorem Prover](https://lean-lang.org/) and its [mathematical library](https://leanprover-community.github.io/) to prove current mathematical research, see e.g. the [Carleson project](https://florisvandoorn.com/carleson/).

-To learn Lean, try out the [Natural Number Game](https://adam.math.hhu.de/#/g/hhu-adam/NNG4) or read the online book [Mathematics in Lean](https://leanprover-community.github.io/mathematics_in_lean/).
+To learn Lean, try out the [Natural Number Game](https://adam.math.hhu.de/#/g/hhu-adam/NNG4), read the online book [Mathematics in Lean](https://leanprover-community.github.io/mathematics_in_lean/) or work through [my course repository](https://github.com/fpvandoorn/LeanCourse24/).
 There are also [other ways of learning Lean](https://leanprover-community.github.io/learn.html).

 ## Team